In collaboration with Ryan Trecartin and Babak Radboy

 PITCHFORK | RESIDENT ADVISOR | RAVEN SINGS THE BLUES

 ‘THROAT’ exploits these ways, borrowing vocal fragments from everywhere to collage a choral congregation of singing servers; pinging one another to create open-source equal-opportunity electronic pop music.
 Reichian polyrhythmic EDM drops into Bieber-esque beatboxing.
 Hypothetical K-pop stars conduct holographic choirs in altruistic ritual.
 Virtual summer festival DJs transcode into pure phonemes; anthropomorphizing formant-shifted vacuums of communication.
 When you drop the cargo of making sense, you can go so much faster.

 As a classically trained musician inspired equally by pop and contemporary art & technology practices, ADR’s work has distinguished itself through its formal deliriousness and playful tenor.
 Besides ongoing collaborations with an international community of vocalists, producers, artists and fashion designers, Ross releases solo recordings, composes music for film, TV and advertising, and maintains a practice of live performance and sound installation.

-The release is mastered by Jeremy Cox featuring artwork by Alex Gvojic.
+Mastered by Jeremy Cox / Artwork by Alex Gvojic.